louisdevie/birdway/docs/source/specs/signals.rst

 Error signals are used to stop the program after something went wrong (e.g. a division by zero), or if the program has successfully finished.
-They can be received by a :ref:`try` statement.
+They can be thrown by the user with a :ref:`throw` statement and received by a :ref:`try` statement.

-Loop break signals
+Others signals
 ------------------

-The :ref:`break_next` statements emit a signal to stop the loop immediately, and can only be received by loops.
+The :ref:`return`, :ref:`break_next` statements throws specials signals that can't be received by :ref:`try` statements.